mosesamwoma/Resonate/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a Pull Request

-Please ensure your code follows the existing style and includes tests where applicable.
+Please ensure your code follows the existing style
 ---
 **Built with Python, Django, Streamlit, PostgreSQL & Plotly**